-- All agencies, need to submit resumes (Curriculum Vitaes) for proposed staff to the eDNA Program Coordinator, to be reviewed and approved by the eDNA Program Coordinator.
-As new personnel are acquired and trained, their resumes must be filed with the eDNA Program Coordinator.
-Those documents will be kept with the project file.
-This paperwork should be updated each time the QAPP is updated. - For each sampling event, a pre-trip summary of the sampling sites, dates, personnel roles, and contact information should be supplied to the eDNA Program Coordinator, eDNA Database Coordinator, other USFWS personnel as needed, and partner agencies as appropriate. - Specific staff member names conducting the various activities must be documented on all official data sheets (e.g., on the field sampling log). - Pre-trip communications with eDNA Program Coordinator may be via email or text. - Upon completion of all sampling events, the trip completion report (Exhibit 16) must be filled out and filed with the eDNA Program Coordinator.
-This form includes areas to clearly list case numbers, sample numbers, sampling locations, personnel, and ensures that the Sampling and Sample Processing Quality Assurance Leads confirm adherence to the QAPP. - The lab will file weekly reports with the eDNA Program Coordinator that contain up-to-date information on the progress of samples within each case. - The lab will update the eDNA Program Coordinator with information regarding presumptive positive samples so that timely handling of final results can be mapped and communicated internally and with other offices and partners as needed. - The lab will file final reports for each case that contains all of the processing information and final positive and negative results with the eDNA Program Coordinator. - The eDNA Program Coordinator will track eDNA sampling events and processing in a master case file that will be shared with USFWS personnel and partner agencies.
+- For each sampling event, a pre-trip summary (Exhibit 1) of the sampling sites, dates, personnel roles, and contact information should be supplied to the eDNA Program Coordinator, eDNA Database Coordinator, other USFWS personnel as needed, and partner agencies as appropriate. - Specific staff member names conducting the various activities must be documented on all official records. - Pre-trip communications with eDNA Program Coordinator may be via email or text. - To provide proof of Quality Assurance, upon completion of all sampling events, the post-sampling summary report (Exhibit 2) must be filled out and filed with the eDNA Program Coordinator. - The lab will file weekly reports with the eDNA Program Coordinator that contain up-to-date information on the progress of samples within each case, and the complete case log with detailed notes about lab processing. - The lab will update the eDNA Program Coordinator with information regarding presumptive positive samples so that timely handling of final results can be mapped and communicated internally and with other offices and partners as needed. - The lab will file final reports for each case that contains all of the processing information and final positive and negative results with the eDNA Program Coordinator. - The eDNA Program Coordinator will track eDNA sampling events and processing in a master case file that will be shared with USFWS personnel and partner agencies.

-1.7 Case number assignment and management:
+1.7 Case number assignment and management

 All eDNA field and lab data will be collated and housed in a geo-referenced database maintained at the Regional Office.
-The database is organized around a unique reference ID for each individual sample, thus a unique identifier is required for each eDNA sample.
+The database is organized around a regional unique reference ID (RUID) for each individual sample, thus a unique identifier is required for each eDNA sample.

-• Each sampling event is centered around a specific water body, and will be assigned a case number consisting of a 5-digit integer (00000).
+- Each sampling event is centered around a specific water body, and will be assigned a case number consisting of a 5-digit integer (00000).
 Sample ID numbers within cases will be in consecutive numerical order, and will consist of a 3-digit integer (000).
-Each sample will be identified by the 8-digit number consisting of the case and sample ID number, without spaces or punctuation (00000000).

-- WGL will create a master case list each season and assign case numbers as needed to each FWCO.
+Each sample will be identified by the 8-digit number consisting of the case and 3-digit sample ID number, without spaces or punctuation (00000000). - WGL will create a master case list each season and assign case numbers as needed to each FWCO.
 FWCOs will assign case numbers to sampling events so that the lab remains blind for sample processing. - A table of case numbers will be provided by WGL to the eDNA Project Coordinator so that case numbers will never be repeated among sampling years. - Sampling priority will be finalized by the eDNA Project Coordinator and appropriate FWS and partner personnel. - Lab processing priority (which may differ from sampling priority) will be finalized by the eDNA Project Coordinator and appropriate USFWS and partner personnel.